UK National Emergency: CHILDREN AT RISK

 On average, up to 2,000 children a month are being taken into care by UK local authorities, many of whom, will end up in forced-adoption proceedings.

-Present requirements for cared-for children to be adopted within 26 weeks, have failed to include any treatment by way of therapy, for children's common suffering of grief, there seems to be a general misconception, that children will simply, 'forget' or 'get over' the grief of forced separation from parents, siblings, family, friends and community.
-This means that children are further damaged on being handed over to yet more strangers, after tearful goodbyes to parents.
+Present requirements for cared-for children to be adopted within 26 weeks, have failed to include any treatment by way of therapy for children's common suffering of grief.
+There seems to be a general misconception, that children will simply, 'forget' or 'get over' the grief of forced separation from parents, siblings, family, friends and community.

-When it comes to caring for children and/or assessing their needs, a 'future risk or a parent judged 'unable to cope', are extremely shoddy reasons for placing a child into forced-adoption.
-The severing of family bonds is on an emotional level, tantamount to amputating a limb because there is a 'future risk' that the child may bruise or break that limb.
+When it comes to caring for children and/or assessing their needs, a 'future risk' or a parent judged 'unable to cope', are extremely shoddy reasons for placing a child into forced-adoption.
+The severing of family bonds is tantamount to amputating a limb because there is a 'future risk' that the child may bruise or break that limb.
 No surgeon would perform such a 'duty' and yet, Child Protection experts do it regularly.

-In light of all of the above, it is recommended that children assessed as facing a 'future emotional risk' in the family home, are either, placed into temporary care in order conditions can be improved at home and/or, the family is given aid of a Family Support Worker and/or therapy and mediation.
+In light of all of the above, it is recommended that children assessed as facing a 'future emotional risk' in the family home, are either, placed into temporary care in order for conditions to be improved at home and/or, the family is given aid of a Family Support Worker coupled with therapy and mediation.
 The importance of this approach is highlighted in Dr. Mai Stafford's widely acclaimed Study which concludes that: children fare best and develop more healthily when they have choice, quality time and attention, strong family bonds and are not abusively, controlled.

 It is clear, that children who have not suffered abuse in the family home and who share genuine, loving bonds with parent/s and extended family and friends, feel abusively controlled by the strangers who remove them from that home.
 Such children are naturally, uncooperative with their carers whom they commonly perceive as the enemy - they constantly and very quickly, identify any hypocrisies whereby, they measure quality of care from their parent/s as compared with quality of care by foster-carer or adoptive parent; they seek justification for authority actions and when they can find no validity and are actually, very unhappy, the emotional damages are extreme.
 Such unhappiness impacts all aspects of their childhood experience, education, and emotional and psychological development; the 'future emotional risk' is translated into ACTUAL DAMAGE.